 Starting the Master's programme is possible per 1 September.
 Later enrolment is only possible with the explicit approval of the Examination Board, stating that starting the programme at a time later in the programme is still a possibility.

-Section 10 Prior education
+Section 10 Prior Education

-Article 10.1 Admission requirements for the Master's Programme a. candidates who have passed the final examination of the Bachelor's Programme
+Article 10.1 Admissions Requirements for the Master's Programme

 Without taking into account the conditions of Article 10.4, admission to the programme is granted to the following persons: